Indian opposition leader, Arvind Kejriwal, granted bail – DW – 09/13/2024

 In July, he was granted bail in the ED case but remained in the custody of the federal police which also arrested him on a graft case related to the same policy.

-Kejriwal and his Aam Aadmi Party (AAP) has denied the allegations and claimed the arrests were "politically motivated."
+Kejriwal and his party has denied the allegations and claimed the arrests were "politically motivated."
+His arrest led to widespread speculation since it came weeks before the country's national elections.

+Modi's government, which won the national elections albeit in a coalition, has rejected these claims.

+The incident also drew international condemnation.
+Delhi summoned German and US diplomats over their comments.
+Several other opposition politicians have also been caught up in corruption allegations, which they claim are aimed at weakening potential challengers to Modi.

 mk/kb (AFP, Reuters)